kuznetckiy/Geoscan_Lite_eng/planner.rst

 Building a landing route is an indispensable action at the stage of preparing a flight task.

-On arrival at the survey area, determine the wind direction, correct if necessary the zone of ight and select the landing site.
+On arrival at the survey area, determine the wind direction, correct the zone of fight (if necessary) and select the landing site.
-For landing should be chosen an open space without water bodies, trees and other obstacles.
-The landing site should be  at, preferably with a grass cover.
+For landing site, choose a open field or meadow without water, trees and other obstacles.

 1) Click on **Create landing** icon on the toolbar.